 Pierre-Antoine Gourraud, Assistant Professor of Neurology specializing in Translational Digital Medicine, was selected to participate in the French-American Foundation’s Young Leaders program, their signature initiative to create international links among young men and women holding leadership positions in the United States and France.

 Amy Gelfand was awarded the 2013 Irene Perstein Award to support her investigation of melatonin for migraine prevention in children and adolescents.

-Lennart Mucke has received the ARCS Foundation’s 2013 Pacesetter Award for his lifelong dedication to overcoming Alzheimer’s disease.
+Lennart Mucke received the ARCS Foundation’s 2013 Pacesetter Award for his lifelong dedication to overcoming Alzheimer’s disease.

 Deborah Cahn-Weiner, a neuropsychologist at the UCSF Epilepsy Center, has been elected a Fellow in the American Psychological Association.
 This is a significant honor in recognition of her important contributions to the field.

-Peter Goadsby and colleagues have won the 2013 Harold G. Wolff Award of the American Headache Society for their identification of areas of the brain active in the earliest stage of the migraine attack.
+Peter Goadsby and colleagues won the 2013 Harold G. Wolff Award of the American Headache Society for their identification of areas of the brain active in the earliest stage of the migraine attack.

 Stephen L. Hauserwon the 2013 Charcot Award in recognition of his pioneering studies in MS genetic susceptibility and his role in translating immunologic findings into clinical trials.
 The biennial Charcot Award is the top international award for MS research.

 Donna Ferriero was elected to the American Academy of Arts & Sciences, one of the highest honors that can be accorded an American scientist.

 Lennart Mucke won the 2013 Dr. J. Elliott Royer Award in recognition of his trailblazing contributions to the field of human neurodegeneration and Alzheimer’s disease research.